 You can meet each of our Australian program scientists and learn about what they do here.

 Being part of a global team working across 79 countries and territories means we can also draw on the 400 other scientists employed by The Nature Conservancy globally including the talents of our global Senior Lead Scientist, Dr Eddie Game.

 5. Our work has the highest impact

 We’re highly focused on conservation work that has the highest possible impact on a landscape or seascape scale.
-Take for example our shellfish reef restoration projects underway in Victoria, South Australia and Western Australia (unique to TNC in Australia), or our impact investment project in the Murray-Darling Basin balancing agriculture, finance and the environment – another Australian first.
+Take for example our shellfish reef restoration projects underway in Victoria, South Australia, Western Australia and Queensland (unique to TNC in Australia), or our impact investment project in the Murray-Darling Basin balancing agriculture, finance and the environment – another Australian first.
 You can learn more about the impacts we’re having across Australia here.

 We hope you’ll join us and support our work to address climate change, protect and conserve nature and sustain abundant clean water.

 While most of our efforts go towards projects in the field to conserve nature, it’s nice to be recognised occasionally for this hard work.

 At The Nature Conservancy, we have a strong and abiding commitment to diversity in our workforce and in the people and groups with which we work.

 The mission of The Nature Conservancy is to conserve the lands and waters on which all life depends.